 “Well then, kill the one that you don’t want!”
 She screams out, pushing both men forward into the light.

 “How can you make me choose?
 I love them both!”
 I cry out.

 My eyes fly open as I stare into the dark abyss that is my bedroom.
 I lean up to glance at my phone.
 Three AM.
 My palm gently rubs my forehead.
 Will these dreams ever stop?

 Admittedly, I haven’t had one in a while.
-Anxiety is through the roof because of business and when I’m stressed; my mind displays them in weird, violent vision.
+Anxiety is through the roof because of business, and when I’m stressed my mind displays them in weird, violent visions.
 Sigh.
 Nothing I can’t handle.
 Nothing out of the norm.

 I leave my bed and walk to the kitchen to grab a bottle of water.
 After a few sips, I lie back down and attempt to fall asleep again.
 Sometimes I wish I could just get away from it all.
 If only just for a little while.